zenconomist/phnx_project_template_custom_layer_for_historization/README.md

 1. execute custom mix task: gen_field_logs.ex - not necessarily so, but I execute it with the same entity fields, that were used in the phx.gen.html
 2. execute custom mix task: gen_scd2.ex - here, it MUST be with the same fields than in the html generator
 3. execute mix phx.gen.[...]
 (I used html, so mix phx.gen.html for this, but I didn't override the html part in this template project, and you may use other generators for your purpose.
+4. always add 1 second sleep between the generator commands, since if migrations are generated with the same timestamp it get's you some headaches.

 ### Manual TODO for unique constraints!